CSC207-2022F-UofT/course-project-team-96-1.5note-norman-edition/README.md

 You can then run the program using the "Run" button or with its keyboard shortcut (Shift-F10 by default).

+To run tests, switch to a JDK with version 17.
+After running tests, if you want to compile the project again you must follow the above instructions again.

 ## Usage

 ### Managing Pages